MinntLeaf/TransitCurveFitter/Readme.md

 #-Results will be returned as a dictionary with 'keys' of the names of each fitting value ("t0", "per", "rp", "u1", etc.), and 'values' of arrays of the form [OptimizedValue, Uncertainty] (If uncertainty is applicable)
 #-'ChiSqr' and 'ReducedChiSqr' will be included in the dictionary as scalar values (Results["ReducedChiSqr"] = 1.0534)
 #-Note that if the polynomial parameter is enabled (Not set to None) the resulting outputs will be optimized to data normalized by the polynomial modifier
-#-The polynomial paramters will be retuned as individual scalers with key names of the form "PolyVal1", "PolyVal2", "PolyVal3", etc.
+#-The polynomial parameters will be retuned as individual scalers with key names of the form "PolyVal1", "PolyVal2", "PolyVal3", etc.
 for Key, Value in Results.items(): print(Key,":",Value)